tron-format/tron-format.github.io/SPEC.md

 Whitespace is generally insignificant, except:
 *   The space following the `class` keyword.
 *   In strings.
+*   When newline is significant under the following conditions:
+    * a semicolon is not used to separate class definitions.
+    * a comma is not used to separate the property names of the class.
-*   Newline is significant if a semicolon is not used to separate class definitions or the header and data sections.
+    * a semicolon is not used to separate the header and data sections.

-*   Indentation is significant for newline-separated property lists in class definitions.
+When separating property names with newlines, it is strongly recommended to use consistent indentation for readability.
+However, identation is not required since a property and a class instantiated object can be differentiated based on whether the unquoted indentifier is followed by a left bracket.